Overview

 - This dialogue window will close automatically.
 Scroll down to the Assign section.
 Set Due, Available From, and Until dates.
 Scroll to the bottom of the Create New Assignment page.
 Click either the Save or Save & Publish button located in the bottom right corner.

-- Your graded PDF Annotation is now created and the Edit PDF Annotation page will open in a new browser tab.
-In the Instructions tab, use the Harmonize Editor to create text instructions and add images or other media.
-Click Publish.
+- Your graded Social Reading is now created and the Edit PDF Annotation page will open in a new browser tab.
+You may edit or replace the default instructions if you wish.

-Set up PDF Annotations in Blackboard, Brightspace, and Moodle
+Set up Social Reading (PDF Annotation) in Blackboard, Brightspace, and Moodle

 - Follow the steps for Adding a Harmonize Component to Your Course.
 Come back to this guide once you've reached the Harmonize Component Selector.
-Select PDF Annotations from the Harmonize Component Selector.
-Click Create New to create a new PDF Annotation component.
+Select Social Reading (PDF Annotation) from the Harmonize Component Selector.
+Click Create New to create a new Social Reading component.

-- Navigate to your PDF Annotation and click the title to open it.
+- Navigate to your Social Reading activity and click the title to open it.

 - If this is your first time opening the PDF, you will be presented with the Edit PDF Annotation window.
 If not, click the Edit button near the top right of the Harmonize window.